skanehira/docui/wiki.md

 ## search images panel

 Please enter the image name on the Docker Hub you want to search.
 This operation works like `docker search`

 ## save image panel

 Please enter the file path to save the selected image.
 It must be absolute path or relative path.

 ## import image panel

 Please enter the path of the image you want to import.
 It must be absolute path or relative path.

 ## load image panel

 Please enter the path of the image you want to load.
 It must be absolute path or relative path.

 ## create container panel
 - Name
 Container name.

 - HostPort
 Port of container to be mapping.

 - Port
 Port of the host OS to be mapped.

 - VolumeType
 Specify VolumeType bind or volume.

 - HostVolume
 If VolumeType is bind, path of the host OS that you want to mount.
 It's must be absolute path.
-It's similar docker command `docker -v /to/host/path:/to/container/path`.
+It's similar to docker command `docker -v /to/host/path:/to/container/path`.

 If VolumeType is volume, specify the docker volume.
-It's similar docker command `docker -v docekr/volume:/to/container/path`.
+It's similar to docker command `docker -v docekr/volume:/to/container/path`.

 - Volume
 Path of the container that you want to mount.
-It must be absolute path.
+It must be an absolute path.

 - Image
 Selected image id.

 - Attach
 If you want to attach container, please Enter.

 - User
 If you want to attach container, please input user name.

 - Env
 The environment variable setting value can be defined by variables like `$PATH`.
 In that case, we will obtain the value from the OS environment variable.
 If you want to add multiple environment variables, please input as below.